Skip to the main content.

 4 min read

-Get Started Trust Deed Investing – 2023
+Get Started Trust Deed Investing – 2024

 Like most of First Capital Trust Deed’s current trust deed investors, you have funded private money loans in the past and are familiar with how the process works.
-Maybe you’ve worked with other private money mortgage brokers over the years and working with FCTD is new for you.
+Maybe you’ve worked with other private money mortgage brokers over the years and FCTD is new for you.

 Due Diligence Before Your First Loan With FCTD